Inspiring Wellness, One Smile at A Time

 • Pain behind the eyes

-So, how long does TMJ take to heal on its own?
-Left untreated, TMJ symptoms will generally resolve within a few hours after dental work, though some people may experience symptoms that last for several days – or even weeks.
-The length of time it takes for TMJ symptoms to clear up depends on a number of factors, including how bad your TMJ pain is, the underlying cause of the disorder, and any current treatment methods you might be using.
+Left untreated, TMJ symptoms will generally resolve within a few hours after dental work, though some people may experience symptoms that last for several days — or even weeks.
+The length of time it takes for TMJ symptoms to clear up depends on several factors, including how bad your TMJ pain is, the underlying cause of the disorder and any current treatment methods you might be using.

 Tips to Prevent Jaw Pain After Dental Work

-If you are prone to extensive TMJ flare-ups, talk to your dentist ahead of any scheduled procedures so that they can try to accommodate your condition and reduce the risk of sustained discomfort.
+If you are prone to extensive TMJ flare-ups, consult with your dentist before any scheduled procedures so that they can try to accommodate your condition and reduce the risk of sustained discomfort.

-Your dentist may recommend taking regular breaks during cleanings or other procedures to allow your jaw to rest.
-They may also give you opportunities to massage and stretch your jaw joints, which could prevent a flare-up of TMJ or reduce its severity.
+They may recommend placing a small support between your teeth — called a bite block — to help reduce the strain on the jaw joint.
+They can make other simple adjustments, such as scheduling shorter appointments or incorporating more frequent rest breaks during procedures to allow your jaw to rest.
+They may also give you opportunities to massage and stretch your jaw joints, which can help prevent a flare-up of TMJ or reduce its severity.

 How to Treat TMJ After Dental Work and Feel Better Sooner